VivekGupta-prog/Criminal-Study/README.md

 Technology Used: MERN Stack, Python, ML

-Contributors: Vivek Gupta, Akshat Upadhyay, Pyush Kumar Gupta
+The project was build under the College minor proect program and the major contributors were - *Vivek Gupta, Akshat Upadhyay, Pyush Kumar Gupta*